simonspa/meta-caribou/README.md

 * Install this caribou layer
   ```
-  $ git clone git clone ssh://git@gitlab.cern.ch:7999/Caribou/meta-caribou.gi
+  $ git clone git clone ssh://git@gitlab.cern.ch:7999/Caribou/meta-caribou.git
   ```

 In order to use the caribou layer, you need to make the build system aware of it.
 Moreover, you need to install and add all the dependency layers.
-Thus from `meta-caribou/scripts` call the script:
+Thus, from `meta-caribou/scripts` call the script:
   ```
   $ ./addCaribouLayer.sh
   ```